 “Almost everyone who comes visiting from the city feels a little restless initially with all that silence and the sketchy WiFi connection.
 But a couple of hours after settling in, they forget to check their phone,” Jharna Thakkar cannot quite help the pride in her voice as she talks about 574, Fernandes Wadi, her home in Uran, a little coastal town a ferry-ride away from Mumbai.
 The three-acre property faces the ocean and is tucked within an isolated stretch of Uran, far from the civic amenities put in place by the local municipal authorities.

 In 2017, Fernandes quit his job and shifted base to Uran; Thakkar joined him a few months later after wrapping up her work commitments.
-The couple had their hands full for the first six months as they set up a sea wall, dug a well, sorted water-supply issues with purifiers and high-pressure pumps, put an efficient sewage system in place, erected a Goan-style wraparound balcao (similar to a covered verandah) and upgraded the kitchen that used to be a tiny kitchenette.
-“I had a feeling that I would be cooking all meals, and wanted a more spacious kitchen,” says Thakkar, who has trained in a formal culinary school, besides the kitchens of Mumbai’s Indigo and Taj Hotel.
+The couple had their hands full for the first six months.
+Due to the shortage of water, Fernandes to devise many ways to make it more efficient, and they set down erosion control measures, dug a well, put an efficient sewage system in place, erected a Goan-style wraparound balcao (similar to a covered verandah) and upgraded the kitchen that used to be a tiny kitchenette.
+“I had a feeling that I would be cooking all meals, and wanted a more spacious kitchen,” says Thakkar, who has trained in the kitchens of Taj Hotel and worked at Mumbai’s Indigo and Mocha restaurants.

 Interested in ditching the rat race and live permanently in that farmhouse of your dreams?
 Thakkar breaks it down for you step by step: